To become aware, you need light, and the best beings that can manifest light into matter are the plants. – Matias DeStefano

 If you own a plant, you’ve probably always wondered about its inner life and the depth of its awareness – I know I have!
 Indeed, most of us have probably heard of or have been a part of the “are plants conscious?” debate at one time or another.
 Most likely, we understand that they don’t speak, move horizontally, or seem to have unique personalities, and that is why we dismiss them as being alive but not truly conscious.

-But did you know that over the centuries, and in particular, the 20th century, there have been numerous experiments performed by many researchers that confirm that plants are conscious – that they feel pain, have musical preferences and share a strong bond with those that care for them and love them?
+Indeed, over the centuries, and in particular, the 20th century, numerous experiments have been performed by many researchers that confirm that plants are conscious – that they feel pain, have musical preferences, and share a strong bond with those who care for and love them.

 In fact, I learned much about plant life years ago when I read what is today one of my favorite books – The Secret Life of Plants.

 In this book, the authors use vivid storytelling to paint the profound discovery of the nature of plants’ lives as discovered by multiple case studies.
-Although plants have been seen as “automata” through the human anthropological understanding of what makes for sentience, they indeed have the capacity to “distinguish between sounds inaudible to the human ear and color wavelengths such as infrared and ultraviolet invisible to the human eye.”
+Although plants have been seen as “automata” through the human anthropological understanding of what makes for sentience, they indeed can “distinguish between sounds inaudible to the human ear and color wavelengths such as infrared and ultraviolet invisible to the human eye.”

 So, let’s find out more about the consciousness of plants by diving deeper into incredible studies that show that plants have emotion and other characteristics that prove that plants have consciousness and are aware of the world around them.